Islamist businessmen challenge Egypt's old money

 One Turkish official, speaking on condition of anonymity, said the new Egyptian government sees Turkey “not as a model but an inspiration ... and Turkey reciprocates this”.

-EBDA officials say Egypt’s business landscape needs leveling through a focus on small enterprise, vocational training and cutting red tape.
-They say they favor broad-based, sustainable growth that reduces widespread poverty instead of just rewarding government cronies.
+EBDA officials say Egypt’s business landscape needs levelling through a focus on small enterprise, vocational training and cutting red tape.
+They say they favour broad-based, sustainable growth that reduces widespread poverty instead of just rewarding government cronies.

 Some business experts say, however, that EBDA’s leadership lacks the expertise to transform Egypt’s economy.